stormasm/nunotes/cratification-plans.md

 [example_test.rs](https://github.com/nushell/nushell/blob/main/crates/nu-cmd-lang/src/example_test.rs) so
 [these 4 methods](https://github.com/stormasm/nutmp/blob/main/code/example_test_support.rs) have to be moved over to **nu-test-support**.
 I was planning on making this happen this week.

+After this is completed and possibly during the process we may realize or uncover as this code gets written / modified that we need to get in there and do some other example refactoring to make this stuff work in a clean way.
+We will discover that this week and I will update...

 ## Step Two: Test code infrastructure
+g
 * [Idea 1](https://github.com/nushell/nushell/pull/8181#issuecomment-1442392097)
 * [Idea 2](https://github.com/nushell/nushell/pull/8181#issuecomment-1443488848)